Flex (NASDAQ:FLEX) Updates Q4 2022 Earnings Guidance

-Flex (NASDAQ:FLEX – Get Rating) last announced its quarterly earnings data on Wednesday, January 26th.
-The technology company reported $0.48 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.35 by $0.13.
-Flex had a return on equity of 28.60% and a net margin of 3.96%.
-The company had revenue of $6.62 billion for the quarter, compared to analysts’ expectations of $6.31 billion.
-During the same quarter in the prior year, the business posted $0.41 EPS.
-As a group, equities research analysts predict that Flex will post 1.62 earnings per share for the current year.
+Flex (NASDAQ:FLEX – Get Rating) last issued its quarterly earnings data on Wednesday, January 26th.
+The technology company reported $0.48 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.35 by $0.13.
+Flex had a net margin of 3.96% and a return on equity of 28.60%.
+The business had revenue of $6.62 billion during the quarter, compared to analysts’ expectations of $6.31 billion.
+During the same period in the previous year, the company earned $0.41 earnings per share.
+As a group, equities analysts forecast that Flex will post 1.62 earnings per share for the current fiscal year.

-In other Flex news, CEO Revathi Advaithi sold 32,367 shares of the firm’s stock in a transaction dated Monday, February 14th.
-The stock was sold at an average price of $17.08, for a total transaction of $552,828.36.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
-0.43% of the stock is currently owned by insiders.
+In related news, CEO Revathi Advaithi sold 32,367 shares of the firm’s stock in a transaction on Monday, February 14th.
+The stock was sold at an average price of $17.08, for a total value of $552,828.36.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Corporate insiders own 0.43% of the company’s stock.

-Hedge funds have recently bought and sold shares of the company.
-Marshall Wace LLP acquired a new stake in shares of Flex during the 4th quarter worth approximately $8,595,000.
-Allianz Asset Management GmbH lifted its position in shares of Flex by 10.1% during the 4th quarter.
-Allianz Asset Management GmbH now owns 5,098,522 shares of the technology company’s stock worth $93,456,000 after purchasing an additional 468,605 shares during the last quarter.
-BlackRock Inc. raised its stake in Flex by 6.9% during the 4th quarter.
-BlackRock Inc. now owns 5,799,581 shares of the technology company’s stock worth $106,305,000 after acquiring an additional 373,333 shares in the last quarter.
-Barclays PLC increased its stake in Flex by 48.6% in the fourth quarter.
-Barclays PLC now owns 682,737 shares of the technology company’s stock valued at $12,513,000 after purchasing an additional 223,251 shares during the period.
-Finally, Goldman Sachs Group Inc. boosted its holdings in shares of Flex by 9.0% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 2,270,505 shares of the technology company’s stock valued at $41,618,000 after acquiring an additional 188,308 shares in the last quarter.
-95.93% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds have recently made changes to their positions in FLEX.
+Qtron Investments LLC bought a new position in Flex during the 4th quarter valued at about $235,000.
+Public Employees Retirement System of Ohio raised its stake in shares of Flex by 4.7% in the fourth quarter.
+Public Employees Retirement System of Ohio now owns 18,458 shares of the technology company’s stock valued at $338,000 after acquiring an additional 830 shares during the last quarter.
+Forum Financial Management LP bought a new position in shares of Flex in the fourth quarter valued at approximately $374,000.
+William Blair Investment Management LLC raised its stake in shares of Flex by 15.3% in the fourth quarter.
+William Blair Investment Management LLC now owns 26,243 shares of the technology company’s stock valued at $481,000 after acquiring an additional 3,482 shares during the last quarter.
+Finally, Bank of Montreal Can raised its stake in shares of Flex by 3.9% in the fourth quarter.
+Bank of Montreal Can now owns 26,968 shares of the technology company’s stock valued at $498,000 after acquiring an additional 1,007 shares during the last quarter.
+Institutional investors own 95.93% of the company’s stock.

 Flex Ltd. provides design, engineering, manufacturing, and supply chain services and solutions to original equipment manufacturers in Asia, the Americas, and Europe.
 It operates through two segments, Flex Agility Solutions (FAS) and Flex Reliability Solutions (FRS).
 The company provides a portfolio of technologies in electrical/electronics, electromechanical, and software; and cross-industry technologies, including human machine interface, audio and video, system in package, miniaturization, IoT platforms, and power management.